decryptoed/amoveo-cuda-miner/README.md

 3. sh clean.sh when finished mining

 Steps to test/debug:
-- `sh perftest.sh` to perform check correctness and estimate hashrate.
+- `sh perftest.sh` to check correctness and estimate hashrate.
 - `sh measure_hashrate.sh` to measure actual hashrate of your GPU. ([What is the difference between estimated and measured hashrate?](https://github.com/decryptoed/amoveo-cuda-miner/blob/master/docs/hashrate.md))

 By default, the miner will mine to [AmoveoPool](http://amoveopool2.com/) that takes a 3% fee with shared payouts.